micmejia/bible-dump/NKJV/Numbers/Num 20.md

 And the Lord spoke to Moses and Aaron in Mount Hor by the border of the land of Edom, saying:

 ###### 24
-"Aaron shall [^d]be gathered to his people, for he shall not enter the land which I have given to the children of Israel, because you rebelled against My word at the water of Meribah.
+"Aaron shall be gathered to his people, for he shall not enter the land which I have given to the children of Israel, because you rebelled against My word at the water of Meribah.

 ###### 25
 Take Aaron and Eleazar his son, and bring them up to Mount Hor;